openNDS/openNDS/docs/source/fas.rst

    The "php-cli" package and the "php-openssl" module must both be installed for fas_secure level 2.

-   Nodogsplash does not depend on this package and module, but will exit gracefully if this package and module are not installed when this level is set.
+   openNDS does not depend on this package and module, but will exit gracefully if this package and module are not installed when this level is set.

    The FAS must use the query string passed initialisation vector and the pre shared fas_key to decrypt the query string.
-An example FAS level 2 php script (fas-aes.php) is preinstalled in the /etc/nodogsplash directory and also supplied in the source code.
+An example FAS level 2 php script (fas-aes.php) is preinstalled in the /etc/opennds directory and also supplied in the source code.

    **If set to "3"** The FAS is enforced by NDS to use **https** protocol.
    Level 3 is the same as level 2 except the use of https protocol is enforced for FAS.
 In addition, the "authmon" daemon is loaded.
 This allows the external FAS, after client verification, to effectively traverse inbound firewalls and address translation to achieve NDS authentication without generating browser security warnings or errors.
-An example FAS level 3 php script (fas-aes-https.php) is preinstalled in the /etc/nodogsplash directory and also supplied in the source code.
+An example FAS level 3 php script (fas-aes-https.php) is preinstalled in the /etc/opennds directory and also supplied in the source code.

 **Option faskey must be set** if fas secure is set to levels 2 and 3 but is optional for level 1.